 A list of approved BIPs is available here.

 EORI stands for Economic Operator Registration and Identification.
-An EORI number is needed for all businesses intending to import or export physical goods (including foodstuffs) from or to the EU after 11pm on 31 October 2019.
+An EORI number is needed for all businesses intending to import or export physical goods (including foodstuffs) from or to the EU if there's no Brexit deal.
 It applies to businesses based in Great Britain, the Channel Islands and the Isle of Man.
 This is the responsibility of HM Revenue and Customs rather than FSS – you can find more information here.

 FSS has been making minor technical amendments to the food labelling regulations to maintain a high level of consumer protection after EU exit.
 You can find more details about our amendments to food law and other Brexit preparations below.